 Or who have left care under:

 Schools are free to spend the Pupil Premium funding as they see fit.
 However, we are held accountable for how we have used the additional funding to support pupils from low-income families.
 All schools are required to report on the amount of funding and how this is being used.
 Our aim, is to fully maximise this opportunity and make sure each eligible child has this extra funding, which is then used to make a difference to their progress.
 The school has decided that it would be best to support the child from two angles; academic support and social support.
 We will do this by investing the majority of the pupil premium into direct learning support such as one to one or small group tutoring.
-However, we understand that children could also benefit from support with non-teaching activities such as help with uniform costs, breakfast clubs and school trips.
-Therefore, parents may choose how best to spend a portion of the funding.
-For example some parents would like to spend some on music lessons whilst others may prefer to use it for uniform and school shoes.
-Let us reassure you that all this is treated confidentially in school.
+The social support is from our learning mentors who can support the child and family.

 Do you claim one of these benefits?